PointCloudLibrary/pcl/doc/tutorials/content/fpfh_estimation.rst

-The default FPFH implementation uses 11 binning subdivisions (e.g., each of the four feature values will use this many bins from its value interval), and a decorrelated scheme (see above: the feature histograms are computed separately and concantenated) which results in a 33-byte array of float values.
+The default FPFH implementation uses 11 binning subdivisions (e.g., each of the four feature values will use this many bins from its value interval), and a decorrelated scheme (see above: the feature histograms are computed separately and concatenated) which results in a 33-byte array of float values.
 These are stored in a **pcl::FPFHSignature33** point type.

 The following code snippet will estimate a set of FPFH features for all the